 Finally, you’ll love the breakfast and lunch food at the Love Muffin Cafe, too.
 Did someone say waffles?
 Giant, soft-inside-crisp-outside waffles!
 (They can make vegan waffles, if you like.)
 If you like chai, order up theirs, which is a homemade blend.

 Arches National Park is out Moab’s northern door, and a Moab visit must include a perusal of this park.
 Canyonlands National Park is a bit further afield to the west and south of town.
 Peekaboo Canyonlands’ website.

 The Bureau of Land Management Moab Field Office administers much of the land surrounding Moab.
 Get edu-ma-cated here.
 Start with this website if you wish to know about the free or cheap and legal camping opportunities near town.As we said before, locals have long understood Moab’s trail running opportunities, and some of them are bringing these opportunities to the rest of the world via trail races.
-GrassRoots Events, owned by Chris Martinez, puts on five annual races, including the very popular Red Hot Moab 55K and 33K events in February.
+GrassRoots Events, owned by Chris Martinez, puts on a couple annual races, including the very popular Red Hot Moab 55K and 33K events in February.
 The good folks of Gemini Adventures, operated by Reid Delman, also put on some fun Moab-area trail running events, including the Desert R.A.T.S. stage race, taking place in June.
-Check out also the Moab Trail Marathon (the 2012 USATF National Championship), Half Marathon, and 5K in November.
+Check out also the Moab Trail Marathon, Half Marathon, and 5K in November.
 The good folks of Mad Moose Events also operate several Moab-area trail races, such as the Behind the Rocks Ultra events in March.

 Call for Comments

 Do you have a fantastic story on trail running in the Moab region?
 Have you blogged your own trip report, especially with some delicious scenery photos?
 Did we miss something or make an error?
 Let us and everyone else know in the comments section.